Position

 Construction Estimator Job Description Sample

 The Construction Estimator is responsible for analyzing project plans, specifications, and cost data to estimate the time, cost, and resources required to complete construction projects.
-This role involves collaborating with project managers, architects, and other stakeholders to ensure accurate and efficient project budgeting and cost control.
+This role involves collaborating with project managers, architects, and other stakeholders to ensure accurate and efficient project budgeting.

 Responsibilities:

-• Analyze project plans, specifications, and blueprints to determine the scope of work and materials required.
+• Analyze project plans, specifications, and cost data to estimate project costs.

 • Prepare detailed cost estimates and budgets for construction projects.

-• Review and interpret construction contracts and negotiate terms with subcontractors and suppliers.
+• Review and interpret construction plans, blueprints, and specifications.

 Qualifications